Find a Doctor

-STEP is part of the Comprehensive Recovery Services (CRS) division of Western Psychiatric Institute and Clinic of UPMC.
+STEP is part of the Comprehensive Recovery Services (CRS) division of UPMC Western Psychiatric Hospital.
 Rehabilitation and recovery are central to the mission of CRS.

 STEP provides evaluation and treatment services for individuals, ages 14 to 40, who are having psychotic symptoms or difficulties separating reality from unreal experiences or false beliefs.

 Symptoms may be substance-induced, related to medical illness, or part of an adjustment to developmental changes, especially in adolescents or young adults.
 The early symptoms may mimic mood disorders, such as depression and anxiety disorders, but also may be a sign of a potentially serious psychotic illness.

 The STEP treatment team offers continued therapy and follow-up care, including state-of-the-art psychotherapeutic and medical treatment, along with regular contact with a psychiatrist.

 Appropriate treatment may include medications, which are effective in relieving many of the symptoms.
 These medications may have side effects, so it is very important that the decision to use them is based on an accurate and thorough assessment.
 Individuals experiencing these difficulties should be thoroughly evaluated by mental health professionals trained in recognizing the early features of psychotic disorders.